 All Community Action Agencies have low-income representation on their Board of Directors.
 Additionally, each agency conducts a triennial needs assessment survey of low-income households, the results of which drive the work plans of those agencies.
 CAP Services conducted its latest survey in the summer of 2010.
 Click here for the 2011-2013 priorities set by the Board based on the survey results, and CAP’s action plan to address those needs.

 CAP Services’ engages in a number of community education initiatives on poverty.
 One of these are poverty simulations, where one can “walk in the shoes” of a low-income person.
 Click here to read of participants experiences.
 Another poverty simulation took place at UWSP for the students in their School of Education.
-You can watch the video below.
+Click here to watch the video.